CyEMI/slsf_randgen/+covexp/Readme.md

 Since the cached `covdata.mat` files were created in a different machine, they contain absolute directory locations for that machine.
 To fix these, run the `fix_input_loc` (5th) experiment

+## Results

+- `simdur` : duration to simulate the original model
+- `duration` : duration to collect coverage